biswarulz/PhotoAlbum/README.md

 # PhotoAlbum
-Retrieves all album list and shows images corresponding to the selected Album.
+I have named this application as PhotoAlbum.
+As per the requirement it retrieves all album list and shows images corresponding to the selected Album.
 Implemented in MVVM with coordinator pattern architecture.
+Added main app coordinator with child coordinators for managing app flows and navigation with using dependency injection.

 This has two screens basically.
 Album List and Image List

 # Album List

-This screen is the landing page after launching the app.
+- This screen is the landing page after launching the app.
 Once loaded it will fetch all album list by calling the API service.
+- Added search bar to search the albums based on text

 https://jsonplaceholder.typicode.com/albums